JulianKemmerer/PipelineC/docs/pypeline_guide.md

-**There is no flush, no occupancy count and no rollback.** `make_fifo` is a black-box wrapper over `src/vhdl/pipelinec_fifo_fwft.vhd` that exposes push and pop and nothing else — no write-pointer rewind, no "how full is it", no clear input — and there is no RAM/ROM primitive in this library to build an alternative on.
-Two consequences worth designing around:
+**There is no flush, no occupancy count and no rollback.** `make_fifo` is a black-box wrapper over `src/vhdl/pipelinec_fifo_fwft.vhd` that exposes push and pop and nothing else — no write-pointer rewind, no "how full is it", no clear input.
+A buffer that needs any of those is built on [`make_ram`](#rams-make_ram--make_stream_ram) instead.
+With `make_fifo` itself, two consequences are worth designing around:

 * **A reset cannot clear a FIFO; it can only drain one.** The only way to empty an instance is to clock its contents out, so a design whose reset must leave its buffers